 Doing GRC better delivers value at all levels of the organisation and to all stakeholders.
 Seeing the “C” in your organisation is vital.
 Not meeting compliance obligations can potentially be catastrophic for an organisation – both financially and reputationally.
 Can you see the “C” in your organisation?

-This article was written by Zane Edwards, Head of Governance and Customer Success at Torque Software.
+This article was written by Zane Edwards, Global Director of GRC at Torque Software.
 Zane is a chartered accountant and has 20 years experience in Government and Private sector GRC management.
 Not only is he passionate about the digital transformation of governance, but he is also a skilled and influential communicator with extensive national and international experience in a variety of channels, including conferences, radio, television, and video.